-A formal complaint may be filed with the Title IX Coordinator in person, by mail, or by email.
-Upon receipt of a formal complaint, a District shall simultaneously provide the following written notice to the parties who are known:
+A formal complaint may be filed with the Title IX Coordinator in person, by phone, by mail, or by email.
+Upon receipt of a formal complaint, a District shall simultaneously provide the following written notice to the parties who are known: • Notice of the District's grievance process and a copy of the procedures governing the grievance process;

-- Notice of the District's grievance process and a copy of the procedures governing the grievance process; - Notice of the allegations of sexual harassment including sufficient details known at the time and with sufficient time to prepare a response before any initial interview.
+• Notice of the allegations of sex-based harassment including sufficient details known at the time and with sufficient time to allow the parties to respond to the allegations.
 Sufficient details include:

-- ♣ The identities of the parties involved in the incident, if known; - ♣ The conduct allegedly constituting sexual harassment; and - The date and location of the alleged incident, if known; - A statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process; - That the parties may have an advisor of their choice, who may be, but is not required to be, an attorney; - That the parties may inspect and review evidence relevant to the complaint of sexual harassment; and - That the District's personnel policies and code of conduct prohibits knowingly making false statements or knowingly submitting false information during the grievance process.
+- The identities of the parties involved in the incident, if known; - The conduct allegedly constituting sex-based harassment; and - The date and location of the alleged incident, if known;

+• A statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process;

+• A statement that retaliation is prohibited;

+• That the parties may have an advisor of their choice, who may be, but is not required to be, an attorney;

+That the parties may inspect and review evidence relevant., and not otherwise impermissible, to the complaint of sex-based harassment; and That the District's personnel policies and code of conduct prohibits knowingly making false statements or knowingly submitting false information during the grievance process.